Symptoms of a Broken Tailbone

 Pain That Gets Worse When Sitting

 Perhaps the clearest sign of a broken tailbone is pain that gets worse when you sit down, especially on hard surfaces.
 The pressure on the injured bone can cause a sharp or throbbing discomfort.
-Some people find relief by leaning forward or shifting their weight to one side, but the pain lingers regardless of how they sit.
+Sitting for long periods often makes it worse.
+Even after standing up, the ache can continue for hours.

 Swelling and Bruising

 After a fall or direct impact, the area around the tailbone can become swollen and bruised.
 The discoloration can range from a deep purple to a dull greenish-yellow as the injury heals.
 Swelling can make it challenging and painful to move and potentially interfere with daily activities.
+This symptom doesn’t always show up right away.

 Painful Bowel Movements

 The tailbone sits near the rectum, so any pressure on that area can make bowel movements uncomfortable.
 Some people describe it as a deep, aching sensation, while others feel sharp pain whenever they try to go to the bathroom.
+Constipation can become a secondary problem when people try to avoid bowel movements to escape the pain.

 Discomfort During Intimate Activity